 Selecting Landscape Plants: Ornamental Vines

 Vines serve many useful landscaping purposes.
 Where space is limited, vines may be used as dividers or barriers.
-They can screen unsightly views or provide privacy for the patio or porch.
+They can screen unpleasant views or provide privacy for the patio or porch.
 The monotony of a long fence or blank wall may be broken with vines.
 They can soften harsh structural lines and blend the structure with other plantings.
 On steep banks and in other areas where grass is difficult to establish and maintain, vines may be used as groundcovers.

 Selection of a suitable vine depends on its intended use, location, soil adaptability and type of support.
 Dense, coarse foliage is desirable if a screen is needed.
 A fine-textured, slow-growing vine should be selected to add pattern and interest to a stone or brick wall.
 A decorative vine should possess desirable flowers, fruit or foliage for seasonal interest.